lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_1.md

 `@script`
-Univariate visualizations are great, but don't forget that we should look at plots of exposures by outcome.
+Univariate visualizations are great but don't forget that we should look at plots of exposures by outcome.
 For categorical outcome variables, boxplots are great tools.
-Boxplots show the general distribution of the data, with the median, the 25%tile and the 75%tile, and a measure of the extreme values of the data.
+Boxplots show the general distribution of the data, with the median, the 25 percent and 75 percent tiles, and a measure of the extreme values of the data.
 This gives a great overview of how your data looks.
-Here, it is fairly straight forward to put the outcome, which is coronary heart disease in this case, on the x-axis and an exposure like weight on the y-axis.
-Using colours help distinguish the two groups more easily.
-You can also use the function coord_flip to make the boxplots horizontal instead of vertical.
+Here, it is fairly straight-forward to put the outcome, which is coronary heart disease in this case, on the x-axis and an exposure like weight on the y-axis.
+Using colors helps distinguish the two groups more easily.
+You can also use the coord underscore flip function to make the boxplots horizontal instead of vertical.

 ---